-1) Submission of the Erasmus Grant Agreement.
-This document will be provided to students in due time prior to the start of their mobility, and the signed original must be submitted to the International Center before the starting date of the mobility.
+1) Grant Agreement: This document will be provided to students in due time prior to the departure.
+The signed original form must be submitted to the International Center before the beginning of the mobility period.

 2) Completion and submission of a scanned copy of the Learning Agreement for Studies (Section 1).

 - Annex LA2: TUM Department Subject Area Codes

 1) If you would like to make changes or additions to your Learning Agreement please complete Section 2 of the form and submit it between 4-7 weeks after the begin of your stay.
 Submission of a scanned copy (as with Section 1) is sufficient.